pingcap/docs/pd-control.md

 > **Note:**
 >
-> It is recommended that the Control tool version used be consistent with the cluster version.
+> It is recommended that the Control tool version you use is consistent with the cluster version.

 ### Use TiUP command